Egorov-Type Semiclassical Limits for Open Quantum Systems with a Bi-Lindblad Structure: Lindblad dynamics compatible with contact geometry

 its commutant.
 If the Hamiltonian $H$ and all Lindblad operators $L_k$ belong to $\mathcal{A}'$, then every observable $O\in\mathcal{A}$ satisfies

 and is therefore a constant of motion for the Lindblad dynamics.

-This will be our basic mechanism to quantize the classical dissipated quantities of a contact integrable system: we will construct Lindblad generators whose Hamiltonian and dissipative parts lie in the commutant of the algebra generated by the quantum integrals. $\diamond$ \end{remark}
+This will be our basic mechanism to quantize the classical dissipated quantities of a contact integrable system: we will construct Lindblad generators whose Hamiltonian and dissipative parts lie in the commutant of the algebra generated by the quantum constants of the motion. $\diamond$ \end{remark}

 \begin{example}[dephasing Lindblad dynamics with conserved observables] We conclude this subsection with a simple but paradigmatic example in dimension $2$, which illustrates how genuine quantum dissipation may coexist with nontrivial constants of motion.
 This example will serve as a quantum toy model for the notion of ``dissipated'' yet conserved quantities that later appear as quantizations of contact integrals.